Schema Migrations Runbook

 TL;DR

-- If a live post-reset delta is needed, add a new file under
+- Add a new file under

-db/migrations/. - Use PostgreSQL-dialect DDL; prefer additive changes.
+db/migrations/for each live-schema delta. - Use PostgreSQL-dialect DDL; prefer additive changes.

 - Run